I help folks to understand how Medicare works and explore their options, so they can select a plan based on personal needs and circumstances.

 - Receiving SSDI?
-(Social Security Disability Insurance) Folks who have received 24 months of SSDI payments qualify for Medicare.
+(Social Security Disability Insurance) Folks who have received 24 months of SSDI payments may qualify for Medicare, regardless of age.

-- Over 65 and covered in a group plan or COBRA?
-Your enrollment window varies, depending on various factors including whether or not your Part A and B are active.
+- 65+ and enrolled in employer-sponsored group coverage or COBRA?
+Your enrollment window varies, depending on various factors including Medicare Part A and B effective dates.
+Ask your employer’s Human Resources person for advice.

 - Your Guide to Medicare’s Preventive Services